shashishivgit909/css_rivision/Readme.md

 ####      ###################     POSITION       ############
 1. VVVVI: to move child div with realtive to parent div we have to give  child div { postion:absolute } and parent div should have  non static position and if no such ancestor found then element move realtive to body .By default every element have position staic so , it wont get affected by left ,right , top , bottom until other position value given.

+2. VVI:position:sticky: <header className="p-3 shadow-xl sticky top-0 z-[9999] bg-white">  : header becomes at top of view port sticky with top of all other lement by z-index

 ## Default Flex Direction